-Geometry Info ("geominfo") elements declare geometric attribute data associated with specific external geometries.
+Geometry Info ("geominfo") elements are used to define sets of named attributes with constant values, and to assign them to specific external geometries.
 GeomInfo elements can apply multiple attribute values to multiple pieces of geometry or to collections of geometry.
 It is acceptable for several geominfo elements to reference the same geometry or the same attribute, as long as no two geominfo elements try to assign values of the same geometry attribute to the same geometry.